 Montana Dietetic Internship

-The Montana Dietetic Internship (MDI) starts in late July/early August each year.
-MDI is a 40-week internship program, which includes 1315 hours of supervised practice.
+The Non-Degree Graduate Dietetic Internship (DI) starts in late July/early August each year.
+Non-Degree Graduate is a 40-week internship program, which includes 1315 hours of supervised practice.
 The initial orientation and professional development weeks as well as selected supervised practice experiences will take place at MSU-Bozeman and surrounding areas.
 After six weeks of orientation, professional development and sustainable food systems foundation and applied work, each intern will be assigned to a geographic region based on preference and preceptor availability.
 Interns successfully completing the MDI program will obtain a certificate (DI verification statement) that will qualify them to take the Registration Examination for Dietitians.

 The concentration for this dietetic internship is Sustainable Food Systems.
 The Sustainable Food Systems foundation work and practicum will occur following the internship orientation at MSU-Bozeman.
 Interns will work at Towne's Harvest Garden, an experiential learning laboratory for students at MSU.
 Other experiences include tours and field trips of local farms, food production facilities, local food banks and other community organizations.
 Interns will also execute interprofessional projects such as Culinary Medicine sessions with medical and nursing students, and research and teach peers about food system issues and how they relate to the dietetics profession.